 Risk of rapid progression to shock leaves no time for testing, although mild equivocal cases can be confirmed by measuring 24-h urinary levels of N-methylhistamine or serum levels of tryptase.
 The cause is usually easily recognized based on history.
-If health care workers have unexplained anaphylactic symptoms, latex allergy should be considered (see Sidebar 1: Allergic, Autoimmune, and Other Hypersensitivity Disorders: Latex Sensitivity).
+If health care workers have unexplained anaphylactic symptoms, latex allergy should be considered (see Sidebar 1: Latex Sensitivity).

 Antihistamines—both H1 blockers (eg, diphenhydramine 50 to 100 mg IV) and H2 blockers (eg, cimetidine 300 mg IV)—should be given q 6 h until symptoms resolve.
 Inhaled β-agonists are useful for managing bronchoconstriction that persists after treatment with epinephrine; albuterol 5 to 10 mg by continuous nebulization can be given.

-Corticosteroids have no proven role but may help prevent a late-phase reaction in 4 to 8 h; methylprednisolone 125 mg IV initially is adequate.
+Corticosteroids have no proven role but may help prevent a late-phase reaction; methylprednisolone 125 mg IV initially is adequate.

 Patients with an anaphylactic reaction to insect stings, foods, or other known substances should wear an alert bracelet and carry a prefilled epinephrine syringe (containing 0.3 mg for adults and 0.15 mg for children) for prompt self-treatment after exposure.